Charming-Chipmunks/chipmunks/PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Callback

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Find the job you want,  quicker....
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Callback is the premier programmers job search tool.
+The program guides you through every phase of your job search --  it locates jobs,  identifies industry events, reminds you of your upcoming tasks, schedueles events on your calendar, and provides advanced algorithmic statistics on your job search.
 ## Problem ##
   > Describe the problem your product solves.
+  This product will facilitate the job search and dramatically increase the effectiveness of your outreach through our statical analysis and comparison of your activities to other job seekerss
 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This product provides a cloud based solution that will identify potenital jobs, and walk the applicant through the process, providing remonders and tips on best practices.
+The user has three distinct ways to interact with their data,  a web page, a mobile app and a sidebar for google mail.
+Each unit provides the a distinct level of engagement for the client.
 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  Job seekers have been searching for a way to effectively manage their job search for some time.
+Until now,  they have had to piece meal their organizational efforts,  with the arrival of Callback,  our customers will now have one central repository for their job search.
+Customers will find the job they want quicker
 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Users can set up an account and enter in job preferences, locations and job level in ust two pages.  once that is started,  job opportunities will start rolling in.
+Our customers can filter through their job options and hone in on the perfect job for them.
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+ "I couldnt believe how easy it was to get my job search going,  for a log time I was intimidated by the complexity of the job search process,  but this application made it so easy for me to start by answering a few simple questions and then telling it what i liked and what i didn't like."
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.